vfarcic/cncf-demo/manuscript/cost/README.md

 * **OpenCost** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **StormForge** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Cast AI** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.

+* Skip Cloud Cost (until we implement the tools) by jumping into [Observability Misfits](../observability-misc/README.md)